shapeshed/hardhat-boilerplate/README.md

-# Builder Boilerplate
+# Hardhat Boilerplate

-A boilerplate buidler project with typescript.
+A boilerplate hardhat project with typescript.